Kakamega Forest Reserve

 Reforestation

-Reforestation projects involve planting trees to restore rainforest areas that have been degraded or deforested.
+Reforestation projects involve planting trees to restore degraded or deforested rainforest areas.
 This helps increase carbon sequestration, improve biodiversity, and restore the natural habitat.

 Tree Nursery Projects

 Tree nurseries are essential for reforestation efforts.
 They provide a steady supply of seedlings for planting.
-These projects often involve community participation, offering training and employment opportunities.
+These projects often involve community participation and offer training and employment opportunities.

 Butterfly Farming

 Butterfly farming is an eco-friendly enterprise where local people rear butterflies.
-It helps in the conservation of butterfly species and provides an alternative livelihood for the community.
+It helps conserve butterfly species and provides an alternative livelihood for the community.
 The butterflies can be sold to butterfly houses and for educational purposes.

 School Outreach Program